InfoNCE is variational inference in a recognition parameterised model: Introduction

 \section{Introduction}

-A common challenge occuring across machine learning is to extract useful, structured representations from unlabelled data (such as images).
-There are at present two broad approaches to this problem: unsupervised learning and self-supervised learning.
-The delineation between unsupervised and self-supervised learning is sometimes regarded as unclear \citep{hernandez2020rethinking}, but nonetheless we tentatively outline the broad characteristics of these approaches below.

-Unsupervised learning can be traced back at least to the Boltzmann machine \citep{ackley1985learning} and the Helmholtz machine \citep{dayan1995helmholtz,hinton1995wake}.
-This work emphasises two key characteristics of most unsupervised learning models: first, it should model the probability density of the data and second it would use latent variables that are ideally interpretable.
-Modern work in unsupervised learning typically uses variational autoencoders (VAEs) \citep{kingma2013auto,rezende2014stochastic}.
-VAEs (like the Helmholtz machine) learn a probabilitistic encoder which maps from the data to a latent representation, and learn a decoder which maps from the latent representation back to the data domain.
-This highlights perhaps the key issue with VAEs: the need to reconstruct the data, which may be highly complex (e.g.\ images) \citep{dorta2018structured} which may force the latent space to encode details of the image that are be irrelevant for forming a good representation of e.g.\ object identity \citep{chen2016variational}.

-Self-supervised learning is an alternative class of methods that learn good representations without needing to reconstruct the data.
-One common approach to self-supervised learning is to define a ``pretext'' classification task \citep{dosovitskiy2015discriminative,noroozi2016unsupervised,doersch2015unsupervised,gidaris2018unsupervised}.
-For instance, we might take a number of photos, rotate them, and then ask the model to determine the rotation applied \citep{gidaris2018unsupervised}.
-The rotation can be identified by looking at the objects in the image (e.g.\ grass is typically on the bottom, while aircraft are typically in the sky), and thus a representation useful for determining the orientation may also extract useful information for other high-level tasks.
-We are interested in an alternative class of objectives known as InfoNCE (NCE standing for noise contrastive estimation) \citep{oord2018representation}.
-These methods take two inputs (e.g.\ two different patches from the same underlying image), encode them to form two latent representations, and maximize the mutual information between them.
-As the shared information should concern high-level properties such as objects, but not low-level details of each patch, this should again extract a useful representation.
+Self-supervised learning (SSL) involves learning structured, high-level representations of data useful for downstream tasks such as few-shot classification.
+One common self-supervised approach is to define a ``pretext'' classification task \citep{dosovitskiy2015discriminative,noroozi2016unsupervised,doersch2015unsupervised,gidaris2018unsupervised}.
+For instance, we might take a number of images, rotate them, and then ask the model to determine the rotation applied \citep{gidaris2018unsupervised}.
+The rotation can be identified by looking at the objects in the image (e.g.\ grass is typically on the bottom of the image, while birds are nearer the top), and thus a representation useful for determining the orientation may also extract useful information for other high-level tasks.
+We are interested in an alternative class of SSL objectives known as InfoNCE (NCE standing for noise contrastive estimation; \citep{oord2018representation,chen2020simple}).
+These methods take two inputs (e.g.\ two different frames of video), encode them to form two latent representations, and use a classification task to maximize a bound on the mutual information between latent representations.
+As the shared information should concern high-level properties such as objects, but not low-level details of each patch, this should again extract a useful representation, which is also invariant to data augmentation.